JoshuaKGoldberg/create-typescript-app/README.md

 </p>

 Note that this template is early stage, opinionated, and not endorsed by the TypeScript team.
-It sets up a _lot_ of tooling out of the box.
+It can be configured to set up a _lot_ of tooling out of the box.
 Each of the included tools exists for a good reason and provides real value.

 If you don't want to use any particular tool, you can always remove it manually.